-Our Chairs of School Council and Eco Team, speak to the Head on at least a termly basis and writes to parents and governors regularly with updates.
+Our Chairs of School Council and Eco Team, speak to the Head very regularly and write to parents and governors regularly with updates.
+They also report back to staff meetings.

 In the past, School Council has organised a whole school magazine made entirely from pupils' work; proceeds went to Cancer Research, the charity voted for by its members.